dsanz/liferaty-docker-images-support-demo/tutorials/use_cases/00_basic_container_operation/00_run_start_liferay_container.rst

 You can always pull it again by providing the full timestamp or the digest.

 Finally, you can use ``-rm`` flag when creating a container so that it will be destroyed upon stop.
-This way

 Let's review the takeaways so far: